asmaras/CurrentController/README.md

 The deviation is multiplied by a gain factor (in Hz/A) to get a useful value to control the output change frequency

+## Hardware
+The hardware schematic can be found [here](https://oshwlab.com/absolute-maximum-ratings/currentcontroller)

 \
 \
 Going Dutch now...